How to release ChrysoLiv (Green lacewing larvae)

 - Gently rotate bottle, in a horizontal position, to evenly mix the predators.

-- Keep the bottle in the horizontal position and gently shake while rotating.
-You can release larvae directly on top of the plant canopy or on dry rockwool slabs or by using an application boxes hung on the plant.
+- Gently shake the bottle while rotating to release the contents.
+You can sprinkle the material directly on top of the plant canopy or on dry rockwool slabs.

 - Avoid top watering or shaking the plant after releasing.